Foraminal stenosis is a type of spinal stenosis that affects a specific area of the spine.

 How Does Foraminal Stenosis Affect Your Ability To Work?

 Foraminal stenosis is a kind of lumbar stenosis that can cause numbness, weakness, burning sensations, pins and needles sensations, tingling, and pain in the arms and legs.
 This can affect your ability to stand long periods, it can affect your ability to walk, may require frequent repositioning, and can affect your ability to effectively use your arms and legs.

-These symptoms can keep you from working in manufacturing or assembly, can affect your ability to load and unload items, can prevent you from bookkeeping and maintaining thorough records, and can keep you from making deliveries or driving a truck.
+Foraminal stenosis symptoms can keep you from working in manufacturing or assembly, can affect your ability to load and unload items, can prevent you from bookkeeping and maintaining thorough records, and can keep you from making deliveries or driving a truck.
 Basically, depending on the severity of the symptoms, you may not be able to perform any work and could be completely disabled per SSA guidelines.

 Qualifying With The Foraminal Stenosis Symptoms

-The symptoms of foraminal stenosis can be severely disabling.
-The SSA uses a medical guide, which is called the Blue Book, to determine if a claimant medically qualifies for disability benefits.
+The Blue Book is the list of conditions that qualify for disability.
 There is a listing for spinal stenosis in the Blue Book.
-To meet the criteria of the listing, you must provide medical records to support your claim.
+To meet the criteria of the spinal stenosis listing, you must provide medical records to support your claim.
 You must meet the following criteria –

 - Have a positive MRI or CT scan confirming foraminal stenosis

 - Have pain in your lower back and thighs with weakness in the lower extremities